shubh-151/devTinder/homework.md

 - Read about the update and optins(Before and after)
 - API- Upoadte a user
 - Explore the mongoose documentation for model methods
-- What are the optionc a model.findOneAndUpdate method, explore more about it
+- What are the options in a model.findOneAndUpdate method, explore more about it
 - API - Update the user with email ID
+-